wxwern/docs-werncc/personal-diary/storage-management.md

 ![Journal Picker Multi Storage Location Screenshot]()

 Selecting journals in your active storage location (if you have any) opens it as per usual, but you cannot open inactive journals.
-Doing the latter will prompt you to either migrate or chanage storage locations.
+Doing the latter will prompt you to either migrate or automatically chanage storage locations.

 ![Journal Picker Inactive Journal Screenshot]()